2022 CSA Week 27 Recipes

 juice of 1 lemon, salt and fresh cracked black pepper

 Take the large leaves and slice them lengthwise into several pieces, and then slice again into small slices or ribbons.
 The aim here is to avoid large pieces of the greens, which can be tough.
 Slicing them small makes them tender.
 Add to the bowl with the stalks, along with 1 shallot minced.
 Toss the chard with some of the dressing, enough to moisten but not drown.
+Slice 1 apple into very thin matchsticks.
+Toss with a spritz of lemon juice so it doesn't brown.

 Add the apples and 1/4 cup toasted sunflower seeds to the top of the chard.
 Crumble the feta over the top, and give everything a good grinding of fresh black pepper.